diaogecp3/LatticeTriangulator/README.md

 int inputMethodPointSet = 0;  // 0: read from file, 1: generate randomly
 String gPointSetPath = "data/point_set/ps_hub_tessellation";
 ```

-A hub object is created from a set of spheres, including an inner sphere and
-some outer spheres.
-Each outer sphere is created using two points *A* and *B*,
-where *A* defines its center, and distance from *A* to *B* defines its radius.

 #### Option 1: convert every quad into 2 triangles
 In `test.pde`: